Stockholm university

 The goal of the treatment is to increase the patient's capacity to regulate anxiety and thereby create the conditions for breaking destructive patterns that the patient has developed to reduce/avoid internal stress and anxiety in the short term.

-The aim of the pilot study is to evaluate the feasibility of the treatment and its acceptance by patients.
-The main questions are whether the majority of patients complete treatments, whether serious adverse events will occur and to what extent patients will attend the group sessions.
-In addition, it will examine the changes that occur in patients in terms of emotion regulation, anxiety, depression, quality of life and other important aspects.
-The study will involve 20-24 patients.
+The aim of the pilot study was to evaluate the feasibility of the treatment and its acceptance by patients.
+The main questions were whether the majority of patients complete treatments, whether serious adverse events occurred and to what extent patients attended the group sessions.
+In addition, it examined the changes that occurred in patients in terms of emotion regulation, anxiety, depression, quality of life and other important aspects.
+The study involved 24 patients.

 The group treatment is carried out by psychologists at Northern Stockholm Psychiatry.
 The first two groups started treatment in spring 2023.
 Positive results from this study would suggest that this group treatment for patients with complex psychiatric problems should be further explored in a randomised controlled trial.